-In this video, our mechanic shows you how to diagnose and fix the ignition coil that may have triggered the P0300 code (“Random/Multiple Cylinder Misfire Detected”).
-Watch now:
+In this article and video, we review how to diagnose and fix the ignition coil that may have triggered the P0300 code, which stands for “Random/Multiple Cylinder Misfire Detected.”

 Check Engine Light?
 Misfire Detected – Code P0300 – Ignition Coil Diagnosis